 However, it must be noted that there will be a grieving process, even when you are sure about the choice they have made.
 Or there is the worry that you have made a mistake; I agree with those who say take your time to go through the natural grieving process that will arise for you.
 Realise that it’s normal and does not mean you’ve made the wrong decision.
 It’s a life change, and a big one at that—and with those can come emotions you have to work through.

-Before I started, I really took the time with my sponsor /coach to create a business plan of yearly, monthly, weekly, and even daily items that I need to accomplish.
+Before I started, I took the time with my sponsor /coach to create a business plan of yearly, monthly, weekly, and even daily items that I need to accomplish.
 “Being organised can help relieve uneasiness but also helps ensure your new gig is successful.

 As an employee, you might find it easier to depend on others to manage to ship, prepare a report for a client, or answer correspondence.
 As a business owner, I did not have the financial resources to secure an assistant, so on a bootstrap budget.
 I became a successful PA.

-I am “IT”, and I leant quickly that we entrepreneurs wear many hats – from top management to office custodian.
+I am “IT”, and I leant quickly that we entrepreneurs wear many hats – from top management to office custodians.
 Chances are you’ll undertake many different business activities, so learn to shift gears quickly during each workday.

 Their advice and experience can help make my transition easier.
-I also had to learn to be open to being “coach-able”, which means being open to admitting that I did not know everything and try to learn everything I could from my Coach/Sponsor.
+However, I also had to learn to be open to being “coachable”, which means admitting that I did not know everything and trying to learn everything I could from my Coach/Sponsor.

 I wanted my business to be a success, but the reality is that many new businesses fail within the first few years.
-You can make sure your business succeeds by setting aside the cash you can use if the company doesn’t take off as anticipated.
+You can ensure your business succeeds by setting aside the cash you can use if the company doesn’t take off as anticipated.

 I also realised that this would take up to 5 years to grow.
-I focused on the Long term and not be disheartened by the ups and down’s of things outside my control which in 2020 was CoVid-19.
-I have really chalked this year up to a learning experience.
-I am not letting this experience crush my goal.
+So I focused on the Long term and not be disheartened by the ups and downs of things outside my control which was the strang years in 2020 and 2021.

 So now I am again focused on my Daily activity – taking this back to scratch.
-If you want to chat with someone who has done this.
+Suppose you want to chat with someone who has done this.
 I can share some insights with you.